Mercedes-Benz Ponton

 185/80R13

 The overlaps occur because of the measured differences among modern tire brands and because of physical differences between lines within the same manufacturer.
-So, what modern tire size should I buy, one rightfully asks?
-How should I interpret the table?
-Give a clear, unequivocal answer and cut the hedging!
+So, "What modern tire size should I buy?", one rightfully asks.
+Give a simple answer and cut the hedging!

-The answer is a straight-from-the-shoulder evasion: It depends.
+The answer is a straight-from-the shoulder evasion: It depends.
 On what?
 If you can handle the prolixity, read the whole piece below.
-If not, the above table will do.
-Physical measurements may be necessary.
-Suffice it to say that I bought a satisfactory tire for my 220S that physically measured 181/83R13 and calculated to 811 RPM.
-Suffice it to say further that I might not have made the same purchase now that I have investigated the matter more.
+If not, the above table will suffice.
+Physical measurements may be necessary on or off the car.

 III.
 BEWARE

 In reading the discussion below, one needs to recognize that the results reflect an inexact reality.
-Although we start from some ostensibly known data, inconsistencies or errors in published information, rounding errors, differences among manufacturers, differences even with different production runs can all introduce complications.
-Not to mention the possibility of my own analytical mistakes.
+Although we start from some ostensibly known data, inconsistencies or mistakes in published information, rounding errors, differences among manufacturers, differences even with different production runs can all introduce complications.
+Not to mention the possibility of my own analytical errors.

 IV.
 BASIC INFORMATION

-Original Size Original Section Width (in / mm) [1] Original RPM Original Aspect
+Original Size Original Section Width (inches) [1] Original RPM Original Aspect

 6.40-13